 4. Price

 Price is always a factor for most people when purchasing anything.
-Although similar to wine, and most food and drink products, it's worth spending that bit extra to get all the benefits associated.
+Although similar to wine and most food and drink products, it's worth spending a bit extra to get all the associated benefits.

-You can always benchmark a few options to see what stacks up as the best value for money.
-If saving money is what you're after then you should definitely look into our coffee subscription.
+You can always benchmark a few options to see which offers the best value for money.
+If saving money is what you're after, you should look into our coffee subscription.
 Subscribers save 15% on every single order.

 5. Sustainability and Ethical Coffee